Nicolae Xenopol: PCD, Țară Nouă and ministerial term

 In January 1908, Xenopol affiliated with a Conservative splinter group, which became the Conservative-Democratic Party (PCD) and had Take Ionescu for leader.
 Later that year, his analysis of land reform in Romania was published by the Österreichische Rundschau in Austria-Hungary.
 Also then, Xenopol was made Officer of the French Republic's Legion of Honor.
 His conferencing on Romanian economic subjects earned him international exposure: in May 1910, he lectured in Paris, invited by the Revue Générale des Sciences.

 In 1911, Xenopol joined his brother Alexandru and fellow critic Mihail Dragomirescu in editing the journal Țară Nouă ("New Country").
 It hosted contributions by some acclaimed writers, such as I. Dragoslav, Victor Eftimiu, Leon Feraru, Corneliu Moldovan, Cincinat Pavelescu, and Elena Văcărescu.
 Although it received contributions from numerous Romanian academics and made special efforts to reach the Transylvanian public, Țară Nouă eventually closed down in 1912.
 In parallel, his merits as an economist were recognized internationally, and he was made a member of France's Société d'Economie Politique.

 Nicolae and Alexandru Xenopol were both involved in nationalistic agitation for the cause of Romanians in Transylvania and other regions of Austria-Hungary.
 In 1911, some of their books had been censored in Transylvania, and were subject to confiscation by the Hungarian Gendarmes.
-The same year, in May, N. Xenopol was called upon as an expert witness in the trial between antisemitic academic A. C. Cuza and lawyer Emil Socor.
+The same year, in May, N. Xenopol was called upon as an expert witness in the trial between antisemitic academic A. C. Cuza and lawyer Emanoil Socor.
 Xenopol was supposed to testify as to whether Socor had been right to call Cuza a plagiarist, but he recused himself.

 N. Xenopol's political career peaked in 1912.
 That year, after the PNL and the PCD toppled the Conservative-Junimist Premier Petre P. Carp, and Maiorescu formed a governing alliance with Take Ionescu, Xenopol joined the administration.
 Ionescu, Constantin Dissescu, Alexandru Bădărău and Xenopol, who took over the Ministry of Commerce, were the four PCD ministers in Maiorescu's cabinet.
 His time in office saw the adoption of some major labor laws, whereby he structured the professions, regulated trade unions (including the Civil Servants' Chamber) and provided for workers' compensation.
 His major accomplishment was the establishment of an Academy of Economic Studies, independent from the university system.
 The irregular character and the staff appointments by government were rather controversial, and Xenopol's policies earned much criticism in the Romanian media of the 1910s.

 A protectionist, Xenopol was interested in opening up new markets for Romanian products, but also favored France's economic interests over those of Germany.
 In May 1913, Xenopol visited the Kingdom of Italy, trying to increase the share of Italian investments in his country (according to his own estimate, Italy was the fifth exporter to Romania).
 During the last days of 1913, Maiorescu handed in his government's resignation, opening the way for a new National Liberal administration; his had been the last ever Conservative premiership.